dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 Before explaining what the visitor pattern is, [Nystrom writes about why we need it](https://craftinginterpreters.com/representing-code.html#the-expression-problem).
 He writes that each language has a certain "grain" to it.
 Functional languages make it easy to add functions (behaviors), and object-oriented languages make it easy to add classes (representations).
 If you try to extend representations in functional languages or behaviors in object-oriented languages...well, good luck.
 It's not so easy to do.
 This is The Expression Problem.

-Back then I had pressing deadlines so I didn't really delve deep on what this really meant.
+Back then I had pressing deadlines so I didn't really delve deep into what this really meant.
 It's not that intuitive.
 If you search StackOverflow overflow for The Expression Problem, you'll find [answers that are outright wrong about what it is](https://stackoverflow.com/a/22180495/11587741).

 I always remained curious in the back of my mind about it.
 Recently, I had some extra time on my hands so I decided to take a crack at understanding it.
 One of the best ways for me to learn things is to document them as a way to teach others.
 So, that's what this article is: it's me explaining to you what The Expression Problem is.